nturaga/biocparallel_singularity/README.md

 sbatch slurm-test.sh
 ```

-Make sure that an output file named as specified in the script is created and that it contains as expected the R startup message and the “Hello World” message.
+Make sure that an output file named as specified in the script is created and that it contains as expected the R startup message and the "Hello World” message.

 ## How do I invoke the singularity container through BiocParallel to execute jobs in parallel on a high performance computer cluster?